-Since I obtained the national tour guide license, I have delivered many tours in TOKYO, HAKONE, NIKKO, KYOTO, NARA, HIROSHIMA and my hometown area including NAKASENDO.
+I have delivered many tours in TOKYO, HAKONE, NIKKO, KYOTO, NARA, HIROSHIMA and my hometown area including NAKASENDO.
 During the tours, my clients often give me various and unexpected questions and share a lot of information about their countries, which has broadened my horizons and trained me to be a better guide.
 I have been grateful to them and clearly realized this is my favorite and best job blending my childhood dream, interests, and pleasure.

 I am flexible about itineraries and arrange your tours to your preferences.
 I am very much pleased to make your travel special by sharing my experiences, knowledge, and love of all things Japanese with you.
 Thank you very much for reading.
 I hope to see you on my tours!

 Although the weather was foggy and rainy, we still enjoyed the day with Eriko.
 She was very personable and used very good English.